 - Use simple baby signs to help him find ways to communicate his needs and desires (up, down, help, more) (9-12 months).

 - Continue to use actions more than words to discipline.
 If he throws food from the high chair, simply say, “All done ” and gently remove him from the chair.
-You can try again later (9-12 months).
+You can try again a few minutes later (9-12 months).